Telicent-io/telicent-core-charts/charts/telicent-core/charts/graph/README.md

 ### Host(s) Parameters - Contains host information for applications deployed via *telicent-core* chart.

-*Graph* interacts directly to other Telicent Apps using their default service/serviceAccount and port.
+*Graph* interacts directly with other Telicent Applications using their default service/serviceAccount and port.
 If either of those details changes, you can use this section to correctly referer to those apps.

 | Name                      | Description                                                                                                                                                                                                                        | Value                |